whitequark/zmtp-wireshark/README.md

 -------------

 This dissector supports calling subdissectors for an application-level protocol.
-As ZMTP does not have a generic way of specifying the inner protocol, it is necessary to specify the protocol in the preferences.
+As ZMTP does not have a generic way of specifying the inner protocol, the mapping is done using TCP ports.

-A subdissector that wishes to observe ZMTP frames must register itself in the `zmtp.protocol` dissector table.
+A subdissector that wishes to observe ZMTP frames must register itself in the `zmtp.protocol` dissector table, using the TCP port as a key.
+Both source and dest ports are checked, so bidirectional links (request/response, for example) will need a dissector that can decode both directions.

 License
 -------